glymehrvrd/CppYCM/README.md

-SYCM
+SYCM (SublimeYouCompleteMe)
 ==============
-This is a Sublime Text 3 plugin aims at providing C/C++ IDE features such as semantic code completion, error highligting and goto definition.
+This is a Sublime Text 3 plugin aims at providing C/C++ IDE features such as semantic code completion, error highligting, goto definition and more.
 [YCMD] is used as the backend server.

 ONLY TESTED ON UBUNTU